 A highly competitive market is one of the major lookouts for a product manager.
 It is important for a product manager to analyze the market and see what is essential for a business.

-For developing the product, you need to focus on the customers’ requirements and real-time market feedback can be helpful.
+For developing SaaS apps, you need to focus on the customers’ requirements and real-time market feedback can be helpful.
 You can definitely stand out in the competitive SaaS marketplace just by considering your customers’ needs as your top-most priority.
 Also, SaaS product managers need to be flexible in their approach and have an agile mindset.

-It is a challenge for product management while developing SaaS applications if not have a system of automated processes or integrations between teams to help.
+It is a challenge for product management while building cloud-based SaaS applications if not have a system of automated processes or integrations between teams to help.
 Also, lack of resources can be a cause of hindrance in product development.

 Implementing automation processes early can help overcome this challenge, and help with continuous development, integration, and communication between teams.